Italian hermit living alone on an island says self-isolation is the ultimate journey

 "I spend each winter shut in my house, for months on end I hardly wander across the island, but instead I kill time on the front porch under the canopy.
 So what the heck, people can't stay at home for two weeks?
 That's absurd."

-As Italy tightens restrictions on movement to control the virus, dozens of Italians have been fined in the last few days for leaving their homes for non-urgent reasons, like a stroll in the park or at the beach.
+As Italy tightens restrictions on movement to control the virus, dozens of Italians have been fined in the last few days for leaving their homes for non-urgent reasons like a stroll in the park or at the beach.

 From wanderer to hermit